Please note this page contains some affiliate links meaning I get a commission if you sign up via this page.

 Try IA Writer

-Ulysses is a more feature-rich alternative to IA Writer.
+Ulysses is a more feature-rich alternative writing app to IA Writer.

 It includes a mobile and tablet writing apps.
 Arguably, it's not quite as distraction-free as IA Writer, but it helps you organise both small writing projects (like a blog post) and large ones (like a book).

-I use Google Drive to collaborate with other writers and editors.
+I use GSuite as a writing app to collaborate with other writers and editors.

 Well, Google Drive comes part of G Suite and as word-processing software goes, it's easy to use and works anywhere.
 I also use the rather generous Google Drive cloud storage to backup my writing, source files, images and more.
 And, I can access my writing on the go (and update my Google docs) using the mobile app.